Building Matter Smart Home Devices 101

 MATTER CONTROLLERS

 IoT developers can build controller functionality into any device.
 For example, a smart home can have more than one controller.
-As users purchase different devices and technologies with special features, these devices will have their controllers.
+As users purchase different devices and technologies with special features, these devices will have their own controllers.
 A device might also be controlled by several controllers.

 For example, a user might use a Google Home app (multi-admin feature) to control an Alexa device.
 Integration of services will simplify customer experiences and bring a lot of innovation to the market.
 (Note: Mobile phones are initially only for setting up devices and do not work as controllers.)